Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GT 430 (OEM), in theory, should perform a lot faster than the Radeon HD 6450 (OEM) in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GT 430 (OEM) should in theory be quite a bit superior to the Radeon HD 6450 (OEM) in general. (explain)

-Texel RateThe GeForce GT 430 (OEM) should be quite a bit (approximately 124%) more effective at texture filtering than the Radeon HD 6450 (OEM). (explain)
+Texel RateThe GeForce GT 430 (OEM) will be quite a bit (approximately 124%) faster with regards to texture filtering than the Radeon HD 6450 (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison